RolnickLab/OpenForest/README.md

 ![openforest_logo](./images/logo_wo_background.png)

 OpenForest is an initiative to centralize open source forest monitoring dataset.
 This repository is open to contributions.
-It has been motivated by our work **OpenForest: review and challenges of open source forests datasets** (link will be provided soon).
+It has been motivated by our work **OpenForest: A data catalogue for machine learning in forest monitoring** (link will be provided soon).

 Each the datasets listed in [OpenForest](./OpenForest.csv) follows these critera which are discussed in the corresponding article.
 If you want to add a new dataset, please ensure that it follows the same criteria before proceeding to the next stage.